 - Combination antihistamine and decongestant medications like Actifed or Claritin-D

-Nasal irrigation with a squeeze bottle or neti pot can help flush pollens from your child's nose as well.
+Nasal irrigation with a squeeze bottle can help flush pollens from your child's nose as well.
+Eye drops may help ease eye irritation.

 The allergy specialists at Children's Health℠ can help diagnose and treat seasonal allergies.
 Learn more about our Allergy program and services.